The Dreadful Hours

-The Dreadful Hours is the seventh album by My Dying Bride, released on 13 November 2001.
+The Dreadful Hours is the seventh studio album by English doom metal band My Dying Bride, released on 13 November 2001.
 It contains a remake of "The Return of the Beautiful" (renamed "The Return to the Beautiful") from the band's debut album, As the Flower Withers.

 The Dreadful Hours was issued in a digipak with a full colour booklet.